johnazedo/johnazedo/README.md

 I'm a backend and Android developer.

-- 🌱 I’m currently learning GoLang and Swift.
+- 🌱 I’m currently learning GoLang and Rust.
 - 🔭 I’m currently working with Android development using Kotlin.
 - 🎓 Undergraduate student of Bachelor of Information Technology at the Federal University of Rio Grande do Norte (UFRN).
 ---